jedisct1/rust-aegis/README.md

 - `std`: allow dynamic allocations.
 This is the default.

 - `pure-rust`: don't use the `cc` crate to take advantage of the implementations from [`libaegis`](https://github.com/jedisct1/libaegis).
 Setting this flag will substantially degrade performance and some features may not be available.
+When using the pure-rust implementation, adding `RUSTFLAGS="-C target-cpu=native"` to the environment variable prior to compiling the project is highly recommended for better performance.

 - `rustcrypto-traits-06`: add traits from `rust-crypto/aead` version 0.6.
 Alternative interfaces are available in the `compat` namespace.